-25Supra n.5.
+&lt;sup>25 Supra n.5.

-- 49. There is no reason why anyone would choose the 360 Savings account over the 360 Performance Savings account.
-The products are identical except for the interest rate. - 50.
-Since the filing of the initial complaint in this action in July 2023, Plaintiff Savett has opened a 360 Performance Savings account and moved nearly all of the funds from his 360 Savings account into the 360 Performance Savings account, leaving only a nominal amount in his 360 Savings account (i.e., over \$8,000 moved to 360 Performance Savings, leaving only \$300 in 360 Savings in connection with this litigation).
-In the first month of having his funds in 360 Performance Savings, Savett earned more interest than he did in the entire previous year of having his funds in 360 Savings-such is the vast discrepancy between the interest rates. - 51.
-Plaintiff Barnes called Capital One in April 2023 to inquire as to why she was not receiving Capital One's advertised interest rate for online savings accounts.
-The Capital One representative to whom she spoke offered to open 360 Performance Savings accounts and transfer Ms. Barnes' funds from her 360 Savings accounts into the 360 Performance Savings accounts.
-Ms. Barnes agreed.
-Ms. Barnes asked if she would be credited the amount of interest that she had missed by not having a 360 Performance Savings account, but was told that the 360 Performance Savings had only recently been introduced.
-Ms. Barnes later called Capital One back and asked, again, if she could be credited the interest she had missed by not having a 360 Performance Savings account.
-On this second call, a Capital One representative who identified herself as a supervisor advised Ms. Barnes that Capital One would not repay her any lost interest. - 52.
-Capital One's conduct has been widely panned as dishonest and unfair.
+53. There is no reason why anyone would choose the 360 Savings account over the360 Performance Savings account.
+The products are identical except for the interest rate.

+54. Since the filing of the initial complaint in this action in July 2023, Plaintiff Savett has opened a 360 Performance Savings account and moved nearly all of the funds from his 360 Savings account into the 360 Performance Savings account, leaving only a nominal amount in his 360 Savings account (i.e., over \$8,000 moved to 360 Performance Savings, leaving only \$300 in 360 Savings in connection with this litigation).
+In the first month of having his funds in 360 Performance Savings, Savett earned more interest than he did in the entire previous year of having his funds in 360 Savings-such is the vast discrepancy between the interest rates.

+55. Plaintiff Barnes called Capital One in April 2023 to inquire as to why she was not receiving Capital One's advertised interest rate for online savings accounts.
+The Capital One representative to whom she spoke offered to open 360 Performance Savings accounts and transfer Barnes' funds from her 360 Savings accounts into the 360 Performance Savings accounts.
+Barnes agreed.
+Barnes asked if she would be credited the amount of interest that she had missed by not having a 360 Performance Savings account, but was told that the 360 Performance Savings had only recently been introduced.
+Barnes later called Capital One back and asked, again, if she could be credited the interest she had missed by not having a 360 Performance Savings account.
+On this second call, a Capital One representative who identified herself as a supervisor advised Barnes that Capital One would not repay her any lost interest.